connect-ph/web/README.md

 ## Strategies and Objectives

 **Strategy 1: Engagement**.
-We believe that challenging problems like these require novel multi-stakeholder approaches in order to find creative solutions and so, our aim is to engender a cooperative effort among the members of the cable industry, local R&D agencies and NREN operator, academe, local communities and government units.
+We believe that challenging problems like these require novel multi-stakeholder approaches in order to find creative solutions and so, our aim is to engender a cooperative effort among the members of the cable industry, local R&D agencies and NREN operator, academe, local communities and government units through public forums, participation in industry-sponsored events, and regular dialogues.

 **Strategy 2: Enhancement**.
 We will embark on large-scale capability building between and among project participants, and when feasible, the wider public by programming training and capacity-building activities that expose our target beneficiaries to the latest technologies and best practices in communication networks.